Farukk57/Draw_Bitmap_SSD1351/README.md

 ```cpp
 DrawBitmapSSD1351 drawBmp;
 ```
-Create an array with your image data (replace "Bitmap image array" with your actual image data array).
+Create an array with your image data (replace "Bitmap image array" with your actual image data array):
-For the image conversion, I recommend the website: "https://notisrac.github.io/FileToCArray/":

 ```cpp
 static const uint16_t example[] PROGMEM = {
     // Your image data goes here
 };
 ```
-In the setup function, initialize the serial communication, the Ucglib display, and draw the RGB bitmap:
+In the setup function, initialize the serial communication, the Ucglib display, and draw the RGB bitmap.
+In the RGBBitmap function, you have 5 Parameters, the first two Parameters are for the X and Y position of the Image on the Display, and the third and fourth parameters are for the height and width of your converted Image.
+The last parameter is for your bitmap array, input the name you gave the array.

 ```cpp
 void setup(void) {